Hiking trail

 Last updated:

 Quieter than the Rockpile and Larch Valley.
-Group of four restriction often in effect - check the trailhead sign.
+Group-size restrictions may be in effect - check official notices and trailhead signs.

 Generally accessible June through October.
 Can be muddy in early summer.
-Group of four requirements vary - always check trailhead signage.
+Group-size orders may vary; verify official notices and trailhead signage.

 Read the full guide in Field Notes